Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-Let us finally discuss the optical pumping of the PSI in three scenarios considered for the GF: the Li-like lead, planned to be used in the PoP experiment in the SPS \cite{GF-PoP-LoI:2019}, the H-like Pb envisioned for the LHC experiment \cite{Bessonov:1995hd} and the Li-like Ca for the case of optical cooling of accelerator beams \cite{Krasny:2020wgx}.
-Table~\ref{table:OpticalPumpingParameters} summarizes the parameters based on the literature data and the results of calculations performed in this work.
+Let us now discuss the excitation of PSI in the main three scenarios considered for the GF: lithium-like lead, planned to be used in the PoP experiment in the SPS \cite{GF-PoP-LoI:2019}, hydrogen-like lead, envisioned for the LHC experiment \cite{Bessonov:1995hd}, and lithium-like calcium, considered for optical cooling of accelerator beams \cite{Krasny:2020wgx}.
+The case of the helium-like calcium, discussed in Section~\ref{section.IonChoice}, is not considered here but will be presented in our future studies on other possible applications of the GF.
+Table~\ref{table:OpticalPumpingParameters} summarizes the physical parameters based on our assumptions, data from the literature, and results of calculations performed in this work.